Han8931/han8931.github.io/public/20240811_regression2/index.md

 	J(\tilde{\mathbf{x}}) &= \boldsymbol{\epsilon}^TR^{-1}\boldsymbol{\epsilon}=\frac{\boldsymbol{\epsilon}_1^2}{\sigma_1^2}+\dots+\frac{\boldsymbol{\epsilon}_l^2}{\sigma_l^2}\\\\
 					&= (\mathbf{y}-\mathbf{X}\boldsymbol{\theta})^TR^{-1}(\mathbf{y}-\mathbf{X}\boldsymbol{\theta})
 \end{align*}
-Note that by dividing each residual by its variance, we effectively equalize the influence of each data point on the overall fitting process.
+Note that by dividing each residual by its variance, we effectively *equalize the influence of each data point on the overall fitting process*.
 Subsequently, by taking the partial derivative of $J$ with respect to $\boldsymbol{\theta}$, we get the best estimate of the parameter, which is given by
 $$\boldsymbol{\theta} = (\mathbf{X}^TR^{-1}\mathbf{X})^{-1}\mathbf{X}^TR^{-1}\mathbf{y}.$$
 Note that the measurement noise matrix $R$ must be non-singular for a solution to exist.